acforvs/multi-agent-pathfinding/README.md

 ```shell
 poetry run python3 pathfinding/models/dhc/evaluate.py test_model '[(40, 16, 0.3), (80, 4, 0.1)]' 60000
 ```
-you will run benchmark the `models/60000.pth` on the provided test cases
+you will benchmark the `models/60000.pth` on the provided test cases

 **Attention: the test cases must be generated first!**